Evgeny Alekseev (basketball)

-Evgeny Nikolaevich Alekseev (Евге́ний Никола́евич Алексе́ев; 22 March 1919 – 28 February 2005) was a Soviet and Russian professional basketball player and coach.
+Evgeny Nikolaevich Alekseev (Евге́ний Никола́евич Алексе́ев; 22 March 1919 – February 28, 2005) was a Soviet and Russian professional basketball player and coach.

-Club playing career
+Club career

 Alekseev played club basketball with the Soviet clubs Lokomotiv Moscow, CSKA Moscow, where he was the team's captain, and VVS Moscow.
 He won three USSR League championships, in the years 1939, 1945, and 1952.

-National team playing career
+National team career

 Alekseev was the captain of the senior Soviet Union national basketball team.
 He played with the USSR at the EuroBasket 1947, where he won a gold medal, and averaged 10.2 points per game.
 He was subsequently named an Honored Master of Sports of the USSR.

 Coaching career

 After his basketball playing career ended, Alekseev began working as a basketball coach, in 1953.
 As the head coach of CSKA Moscow, he won 6 USSR League championships, and two FIBA European Champions Cups (now called EuroLeague) titles, in 1961 and 1963, while also leading CSKA to the EuroLeague Finals in 1965.
 He was also the head coach of Dynamo Moscow.

 As the head coach of Spartak Moscow Women, he won the USSR Women's League championship in 1978, and the Ronchetti Women's Cup three times (1977, 1981, and 1982).

 He also worked as an assistant coach of the senior Soviet Union national basketball team.
 He was an assistant coach on the Soviet Union team that won a silver medal at the 1960 Summer Olympics.
 He was subsequently named a Merited Coach of the USSR.
 He was also an assistant coach with the Soviet Union, when they won the gold medal at the EuroBasket 1961.